oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Add new dependencies to the Maven POM

-  TODO expalin what these are for
+  TODO explain what these are for

     ```xml
     <copy>